Dollar index dips to 11-week low as risk appetite improves

 “Momentum seems to be running the table right now.
 We think the broad pullback in the U.S. dollar presents an attractive buying opportunity, but recognize there may still be room for additional weakness in the near-term,” analysts at Wells Fargo said in a report on Wednesday.

-The dollar index against a basket of major currencies =USD fell 0.22% to 97.37, after earlier dropping as low as 97.28, the lowest since March 12.
+The dollar index against a basket of major currencies =USD fell 0.32% to 97.26 and dropping as low as 97.18, the weakest since March 12.

 U.S. data on Wednesday showed that U.S. private payrolls fell less than expected in May, suggesting layoffs were abating as businesses reopen, though the overall economy's recovery from the COVID-19 pandemic will be slow.